-Spanish managers focused on certain investment strategies, such as venture capital or direct lending, may find EuVECAs and ELTIFs an interesting alternative for structuring their funds.
+Spanish managers focused on certain investment strategies, such as venture capital or direct lending, may find EuVECAs and ELTIFs an interesting alternative for structuring their funds and, in fact, the use of EuVECAs has increased in Spain during the last two years.
 Spanish managers have incorporated ELTIFs, particularly in Biscay, where they enjoy a special tax regime for Biscay tax residents.

 i Key items for disclosure

 Disclosure requirements to potential investors when raising funds are outlined in Law 22/2014, of 12 November, on Venture Capital Entities.
 These requirements purport to ensure prospective investors adopt an informed investment decision.

 There are two types of disclosure documents: the prospectus and the management regulations (FCRs) or corporate by-laws (SCR).
 The prospectus contains a description of the following items:

 - information related to the ECR's investment policy and strategy and related risk factors;